norton120/pirate_baby/content/posts/generative_driven_design.md

 The grand aspiration of these AI tools is, in actuality, no different from the aspirations of all the software that has ever written by humans:  to automate human work.
 When you scheduled that daily CSV parsing script for your employer back in 2005, you were offloading a tiny bit of the labor owned by our species to some combination of silicon and electricity.
 Where generative AI tools differ is that they aim to automate the work of automation.
 Setting this goal as our north star enables more abstract thinking about the inherit challenges and possible solutions of generative AI software development.

 {{< box info >}}
-Our North Star: Automate the process of automation
+:star: Our North Star: Automate the process of automation
 {{< /box >}}

 ## The Doctor-Patient strategy